-Aside from its versatility and great taste, sauerkraut, is as a well-known ‘superfood,’ recommended atop the list of foods to include in a healthy diet.
-At 27 calories per cup, it is a low calorie food and it’s loaded with folate, vitamin B6, riboflavin, thiamin and vitamin K. It provides one third of the recommended intake of vitamin C and is also rich in minerals such as iron, potassium and magnesium.
+Aside from its versatility and great taste, sauerkraut is a well-known ‘superfood,’ recommended atop the list of foods to include in a healthy diet.
+At 27 calories per cup, it is a low-calorie food and it’s loaded with folate, vitamin B6, riboflavin, thiamin, and vitamin K. It provides one-third of the recommended intake of vitamin C and is also rich in minerals such as iron, potassium, and magnesium.
 Fermenting the cabbage actually INCREASES its nutritional benefits, making it more digestible and creating a probiotic effect in the gastrointestinal system.
 And, as if all this wasn’t enough to qualify it as a superfood, sauerkraut is purported to have an effect on reducing the risk of breast cancer among women.
 A study by the University of New Mexico found that the consumption of sauerkraut could lower breast cancer risk by 74% and according to the American Association for Cancer Research a Polish Women’s health study also found a link between sauerkraut consumption and a lower risk of breast cancer.

 Did the Germans really ever deserve the moniker “Kraut” first coined in World War I?
-Back then, the slur was used by British and American troops to describe their German enemy combatants, but after the war it continued to be used as a uncomplimentary nickname for Germans as a whole.
+Back then, the slur was used by British and American troops to describe their German enemy combatants, but after the war, it continued to be used as an uncomplimentary nickname for Germans as a whole.